Minime998/obsidian-vault/uni-notes/CC102-criminal-justice/lesson-9.md

 	- *Reintegrative Shaming*:
 		- Involves community disapproval of an act, not the individual, wherein stigma is reduced and the individual is encouraged to rejoin society.

-	# Probation
+	# **Probation**
-	- refers to a sentence imposed on an offender by a criminal court judge that provides for the supervision of the offender in the community by a prob
+	- Refers to a sentence imposed on an offender by a criminal court judge that provides for the supervision of the offender in the community by a probation officer, either is an alternative to incarceration or in conjunction with a period of incarceration
+	- Is mandatory for those that have served a conditional discharge, suspended sentence, or an intermittent sentence